 However, if you do not receive a certificate and believe you should have done, first contact your tour operator or travel agent.
 If you are unhappy with their response, please email ATOL Certificates.

-Most overseas air holidays booked with UK travel companies must be protected.
+Most air holidays booked in the UK must be protected.
 There are several ways to check:

 Look before you book.
 Check for the ATOL logo on travel company websites, brochures and advertisements.
-If you are not sure, ask your travel company tour operator or agent to tell if they offer you about ATOL protection.
+If you are not sure, ask your travel company tour operator or agent to tell you about ATOL protection.